Branded Slots

 Terminator Genisys Slot

-Bridesmaids is a 5-reel slot with 40 paylines developed by Microgaming.
-The game is based on the 2011 comedy flick by Universal Studios starring Kristen Wiig, Maya Rudolph, and Chris O’Dowd.
-Players meet favorite characters like Lillian, Helen, Annie, Becca, Megan, and Rita on the reels of this feature-packed slot which treats them to two separate rounds of free spins, cupcake boosters, and two different bonus games.
+Bridesmaids is a 5-reel slot with 40 paylines, developed by Microgaming.
+The game is based on the 2011 comedy flick from Universal Studios starring Kristen Wiig, Maya Rudolph, and Chris O’Dowd.
+Players will encounter fan-favorite characters like Lillian, Helen, Annie, Becca, Megan, and Rita on the reels of this feature-packed slot, which treats them to two distinct free-spin rounds, cupcake boosters, and two separate bonus games.

 View more...